jamesward/play2torial/JAVA.md

     <link rel="stylesheet" media="screen" href="@routes.WebJarAssets.at(WebJarAssets.locate("css/bootstrap.min.css"))">

+Add the following mapping to the routes file
+GET     /webjars/*file              controllers.WebJarAssets.at(file)

 Add the following to the `public/stylesheets/main.css` file in order to move the main content down to a viewable location: